How Microlearning Can Support Your Compliance Training

 Microlearning is designed to be easy to digest and can be completed on the go, making it a convenient and effective way for learners to stay up-to-date on new information or skills.

-The “forgetting curve” is a concept coined by Herman Ebbinghaus that describes the rate at which we forget things we’ve learnt over time.
+The “forgetting curve” is a concept coined by Herman Ebbinghaus that describes the rate at which we forget things we’ve learned over time.
 The more time that passes, the more we forget.
-And according to Ebbinghaus’s theory, we forget more than 80 per cent of what we learnt 30 days ago.
+And according to Ebbinghaus's theory, we forget more than 80 per cent of what we learnt 30 days ago.

-Ebbinghaus also argued that our ability to retain information decays very quickly at first, and then more slowly as time passes.
+Ebbinghaus also argued that our ability to retain information decays very quickly at first and then more slowly as time passes.
 So after just one hour, most people forget about half of all the material they learn.
 That’s a scary thought!
 This is why supplementing training with microlearning can be so powerful.

 Microlearning can halt the progression of the “forgetting curve”, helping employees remember more of what they’ve learnt.
+In addition to this, microlearning helps:

 Bite-sized Compliance Training Webinar